 A Letter from Hank

-In my many years as a chaplain in a nursing home, a hospital, and with hospice, I have learned some valuable lessons about living in the midst of a life-threatening illness.
+In my many years as a chaplain in a nursing home, a hospital, and with hospice, I have learned some valuable lessons about living in the midst of a serious illness.
 As difficult as it is, what seems most important is to live each day as fully as possible.
 I have seen people live a life of meaning and purpose even while severely disabled and seriously ill.

 In these pages of my books, I have gathered the most helpful insights that have been inspired by these patients.
 The books are about finding hope in hopeless situations; being grateful in the midst of great loss; experiencing a connection to things eternal; living a meaningful life while considering the possibility of death; and getting to the root issues in medical treatment decisions.